DunderChief/R_meetup_Aug25_2015_slidify/slideDeck/index.md

 Typical flow for trying a new algorithm:
 --------------------------------------------------------------

-1. Find the appropriate package(s) and install them
+1. Find the package(s) and install
 2. Find training function
+3. Split data into multiple train/test sets
-3. Set up your data to fit the training model
+4. Set up your data to fit the training model
+    - Formula
     - Matrix
     - Data.frame
     - X, Y as seperate
+5. Pre-process data
-4. Look up training optimization
+6. Look up tuning params
+7. Write loops for model tuning / repeated cross-validation
+8. Analyze results

 <aside class='notes'>

-Why caret package is useful

-base R is not really great if you want to train multiple models
+Typical flow for base r

+in caret all of this is contained in less than 5 lines of code

 </aside>